 Dr. Logan Ball is a percussionist and educator residing in Johnson City, TN.
 Logan serves as a Lecturer of Percussion at East Tennessee State University and also serves as the Marching Percussion Director.
 His duties include teaching and writing for the Marching Buccaneer Drumline, co-directing the ETSU Percussion Ensemble, teaching Applied Percussion, and co-teaching Percussion Literature and Percussion Pedagogy.

-Logan recently performed with The Bang on a Can All-Stars at the Big Ears Festival on the US premiere of Michael Gordon's Big Space.
+Logan recently performed with The Bang on a Can All-Stars at the Big Ears Festival on the U.S. premiere of Michael Gordon's Big Space.
 At this festival, Logan also performed with Nief-Norf on the first production of the live film score for a documentary entitled Brimstone & Glory.

 Logan participated in the Chosen Vale International Percussion Seminar in New Hampshire with composer-in-residence John Luther Adams.
 At this festival, Logan performed the world premiere of Tim Feeney's percussion sextet Glossolalia.
 This forty-minute exploration of sound has been released on an album from Feeney, a founding member of the trending percussion quartet, Sö Percussion.

 Logan is proud to have the support of Innovative Percussion, Black Swamp Percussion, and Pearl/Adams.
 He is a member of the Percussive Arts Society and the College Music Society.
-Logan also serves as the Secretary for the Tennessee Chapter of the Percussive Arts Society.
+Logan has recently served as the Secretary for the Tennessee Chapter of the Percussive Arts Society.